fmahboub/Lemonade_Empire/README.md

 # Lemonade Empire
-## Text based lemonade business simulator
+## Description
+A text based simulator of a burgioning lemonade business.